simple-integrated-marketing/doorman/README.md

 # Doorman

-This plugin guards the url you either don't want to show or you don't want to hit it too often.
+Sometime you will need to access a third party url, if you have either of the following requirement then this plugin might be able to help you:

+- You want to hide the original url from the website user
+- You don't want to hit the original url too often and prefer the content being cached

 It helps to mask the original url, cache the result and serve it from a new url.